llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-numbers.rst

 with C++20's mathematical constants from the ``numbers`` header and offers fix-it hints.
-Does not match the use of variables with that value, and instead, offers a replacement at the definition of those variables.
+Does not match the use of variables with that value, and instead, offers a replacement for the definition of those variables.
 Function calls that match the pattern of how the constant is calculated are matched and replaced with the ``std::numbers`` constant.
 The use of macros gets replaced with the corresponding ``std::numbers``